 Ibid., p.
 41.

 For a discussion of the extravagant museum as an expression of the "society of spectacle" see Foster's Design and Crime, pp.14-40.
 For those who know something of Kren's machinations in dealing with the Bilbao government, or are aware that Basque artists were initially shunned and that the museum is programmed from New York, the Guggenheim Bilbao may indeed symbolize something more like cultural imperialism.
 But those meanings do not arise from Gehry's architecture.
-(But see Andrew Friedman's less charitable comment on the way Gehry's architecture expresses the violent process of Bilbao's transformation from a working industrial city into a tourist destination.
+(See Andrew Friedman's less charitable comment on the way Gehry's architecture expresses the violent process of Bilbao's transformation from a working industrial city into a tourist destination.
 Cited in Mimi Zeiger, New Museums: Contemporary Museum Architecture Around the World (New York: Rizzoli International, 2005), p.
 9. The many ramifications of Kren's "franchising" program for the Guggenheim as it has played out in Bilbao are traced in several of the essays in the Guasch and Zulaika collection Learning from Bilbao cited in note 23, and in Joseba Zulaika's earlier study Guggenheim Bilbao Museoa: Museums, Architecture, and City Renewal (Reno, NV: University of Nevada at Reno, 2003).